zirtec12/Flipper_Zero-BadUsb/BadUsb-Collection/Windows_Badusb/PasswordStuff/ChromePasswords/readme.md

-# ChromePasswords
+# chrome_passwords_discord
-Grabs saved Passwords from Chrome.
+Grabs the encrypted chrome login file and sends it to a discord webhook suing [I-am-Jakoby's] discord-upload function.

 ## How to use?

-This script is plug and play.
+This script is not plug and play, you will need to change the webhook url and decrypt the file yourself after it arrives in your discord.

 ## Features

 - open powershell
-- save chrome profile
+- save chrome login file
-- paste profile to a file
+- send file to discord webhook

 ## Feedback